briangu/memblast/README.md

 ## Running the examples

-The repository contains a simple server and two client examples located under `examples/`.
+The repository contains a number of example programs under `examples/`.
+The basic example is a simple server and client pair.

 Start a server in one terminal:
 ```bash